IswaryaAnandhan/User_Dashboard_with_API/README.md

   <li> <strong>Posts:</strong> View and edit posts.</li>
  <li> <strong>Comments:</strong> View comments on posts.</li>
   <li> <strong>Todos:</strong> View a list of todos.</li>
-<li>- Sign in with your username and email to access your personalized dashboard.</li>
+<li> Sign in with your username and email to access your personalized dashboard.</li>
 </ul>
 <h2>## Installation</h2>